parsampsh/adminx/doc/06_plugins.md

 ```

 In the plugin defining, method `run` of plugin class will be ran and admin core object will be
 passed to that.
-Then, plugin can make effects on admin panel in that method.
+Then, plugin can make effects on admin panel inside of that method.

-Also there is a second argument, `$options`. this argument contains user passed options:
+Also there is a second argument, `$options`.
+This argument contains user passed options:

 ```php
 $admin->add_plugin(MyAdminxPlugin::class, [